ZiadMD/Computer-Vision-x-Arduino/README.md

 - LED 4: Arduino digital pin 5 → LED (with resistor) → GND
 - LED 5: Arduino digital pin 6 → LED (with resistor) → GND

 Note: If you use a board with 3.3V logic or differently-powered LEDs, account for voltage/current appropriately.
-If you want to use a single RGB LED or a shift register/LED driver, update `arduino_code.ino` accordingly.
+If you want to use a single RGB LED or a shift register/LED driver, update `arduino_code.cpp` accordingly.

 Uploading the Arduino sketch